Levofloxacin, 5 mg/ml 100 ml

 Indications

-Treatment of infections and inflammatory diseases caused by microorganisms sensitive to levofloxacin in adults:
+Treatment of infectious and inflammatory diseases caused by microorganisms sensitive to levofloxacin in adults:

 – community-acquired pneumonia;